bermi/akelos/docs/tutorial.markdown

     ./script/generate scaffold Author

 This will generate a bunch of files and folders with code that really works!.
 Don't trust me?
 Try it yourself.
-Point your browser to [http://localhost/booklink/author](http://localhost/booklink/author) and [http://localhost/booklink/books](http://localhost/booklink/books) to start adding authors and books.
+Point your browser to [http://localhost/booklink/author](http://localhost/booklink/author) and [http://localhost/booklink/books](http://localhost/booklink/books) or to  [http://localhost/booklink/?ak=author](http://localhost/booklink/?ak=author) and [http://localhost/booklink/?ak=books](http://localhost/booklink/?ak=books) in case mod_rewrite is disabled to start adding authors and books.
 Create some records and come back for an explanation of what is going under the hood.

 The Akelos Workflow